Our Conservation Work

 The full document which runs to approximately 150 pages and 45,000 words, plus numerous photographs, is available here as a PDF which you may download to read offline.

 A recent survey by Robert Mercer (for Colchester Civic Society) has established that Colchester currently has 300 unique cast iron lampposts.
 These were made for the Borough Council by a number of Colchester Foundries during the nineteenth and first half of the twentieth centuries.
 The pattern, or wooden former used to produce these castings was owned by Colchester Borough Council and passed to the foundry which had the current contract to supply castings for the street lighting.
 Originally these would have all been for gas lights but in due course they were converted to electric lighting.
 At the time of the last survey by Ewan Russell (father of Sir Bob Russell) in the late 1970’s and early 80’s counted 555.
 Clearly if something isn’t done to conserve at least some of these lampposts then a part of Colchester’s industrial heritage and its Victorian/Edwardian street scene will be lost for ever.

 To make matters worse the remaining lampposts have not had a coat of paint since Essex County Highways took over from Colchester Borough in 2005 and many are now in a very sorry state, as these photos clearly illustrate.

-Colchester Civic Society aim to try to ensure the future of these posts in any way possible, including “ Local Listing “ from Colchester Council, which might then lead to the greater powers of national listing.
-But our primary aim is to find some way for voluntary groups such as Residents Associations as well as the Civic Society to work with Essex County Highways in finding a way to restore and maintain at least some of these cast iron lampposts.
+Colchester Civic Society aims to try to ensure the future of these posts in any way possible, including “ Local Listing “ from Colchester Council, which might then lead to the greater powers of national listing.
+But our primary aim has been to find some way for maintenance work to be carried out in order to slow down the deterioration of the towns remaining stock.